UK Forestry Standard

 Soil type and suitability

-Soil Good forestry practice Requirement 1: The quality of forest soil should be protected or enhanced in terms of its physical, chemical and biological properties
+Good Forestry Practice Requirement 1: At planning and operational stages, the quality of forest soil in terms of its physical, chemical and biological properties should be protected so that it is maintained, and where appropriate, enhanced.

 National soil map of Scotland (covers the whole of Scotland at a scale of 1:250,000)